ImperialCollegeLondon/virtual_ecosystem/docs/source/development/documentation/jupyter_notebooks.md

 ## Running `jupyter-lab`

-The `poetry` virtual environment for `virtual_rainforest` is already setup to include `jupyter` and `jupyter-lab`, which is a browser-based application for editing and running notebooks.
-As that virtual environment also has the `virtual_rainforest` package installed in development mode, a `jupyter` notebook running using this enviroment will be able to import and use `virtual_rainforest` code from the active branch.
+The `poetry` virtual environment for `virtual_ecosystem` is already setup to include `jupyter` and `jupyter-lab`, which is a browser-based application for editing and running notebooks.
+As that virtual environment also has the `virtual_ecosystem` package installed in development mode, a `jupyter` notebook running using this enviroment will be able to import and use `virtual_ecosystem` code from the active branch.

 You can open `jupyter-lab` in a couple of ways.
 The simplest way is to use `poetry run